soniassong/votingdiff/README.md

 American National Election Studies (ANES).
 (2022).
 ANES 2022 Pilot Study.

-This report is completed as part of a final project for a Berkeley class called Statistics for Data Science.
+This report is completed as part of a collaboration project for a Berkeley class called Statistics for Data Science.
 If you would like to learn more, please check out UC Berkeley master's programs.